huridocs/pdf_ocr_service/README.md

     ./run install_venv

-start the service for testing (with a redis server included)
+Start the service for testing (with a redis server included)

     ./run start:testing

-Check service is working and get general info and supported languages
+Check service is up and get general info on supported languages and other important information:

-    curl --silent localhost:5051/info
+    curl localhost:5051/info

-Test Ocr is working
+Test OCR is working (basic sync method)

-if language is not specified, english is the default

 curl -X POST -F 'file=@./src/test_files/sample-english.pdf' localhost:5051 --output english.pdf

-specify a language for better ocr on supported languages, check `localhost:5051/info`
+If language is not specified, english will be used by default.
+In order to specify a language for better OCR results:

     curl -X POST -F 'language=fr' -F 'file=@./src/test_files/sample-french.pdf' localhost:5051 --output french.pdf

+Remember you can check supported languages on `localhost:5051/info`

-to list all available commands just run `./run`, some useful commands:
+To list all available commands just run `./run`, some useful commands:

     ./run test
     ./run linter